ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 #### Remarks

-The pattern of memory accesses and the co-location or non-co-location of memory significantly influence energy consumption.
-In general, by performing work on co-located data in chunks and following predictable memory access patterns, our algorithms can achieve significant speed improvements and reduce the energy consumption.
+The variation in trends observed in energy consumption does not differ as significantly as the trends observed in throughput.

-When we need to perform chunks of work on co-located data, arrays are widely recognized as cache-friendly due to their contiguous memory layout.
-Accessing array elements sequentially promotes good data locality, minimizing cache misses, enhancing cache utilization, and reducing energy consumption.
+Based on the hardware I tested (especially for this application), the power consumption differences are smaller and less obvious compared to the differences in throughput across the three categories of memory access patterns.
-In addition to arrays, we can utilize hash tables with open addressing and linear probing instead of bucket and chain hash tables.
-Similarly, we can store an array of multiple items in each node instead of employing linked lists or trees with individual items in each node.
+The JVM footprint looks to dominate the energy consumption and not specifically memory access pattern itself.

 ### Logging Patterns

 When it comes to logging, performance is one of the major concerns.
 The manner in which we log and the volume of logs can significantly impact the performance of our applications.
 This is due to the associated costs of heap allocations and the additional work performed by the garbage collector to clean up the heap.
 In addition to allocations, there are also expenses related to I/O operations when writing and flushing data to disk.
 All of these factors contribute to increased utilization of hardware resources (e.g., CPU and memory), resulting in higher energy consumption, which is reflected in our monthly bills.

-The program measures various logging patterns using UTF-16 characters, which is often the most common use case in business applications.
+The program measures various logging patterns using UTF-16 characters.
 It runs in multiple iterations over a period of 20 minutes, and within each iteration, the logging framework (e.g., `java.util.logging.Logger`) is invoked.
 After each iteration, the validity of the results is verified.

 It is crucial to note that none of these logs are physically written to disk; instead, they are written to the `Null OutputStream`.
 This approach is preferable since the power consumption tools cannot capture any I/O-related power activity.